JonasAlfredsson/docker-nginx-certbot/README.md

 ## Build It Yourself
 This option is for if you make your own `Dockerfile`.
-Check out which tags that are available on Docker Hub under [`jonasal/nginx-certbot`][8].
+Check out which tags that are available in [this document][dockerhub_tags], or on [Docker Hub][8], and then choose how specific you want to be.

-In this case it is possible to completely skip the [`user_conf.d/`][the-user_conf.d-folder] folder, and write your files directly into Nginx's `conf.d/` folder.
+In this case it is possible to completely skip the [`user_conf.d/`][the-user_conf.d-folder] folder and just write your files directly into Nginx's `conf.d/` folder.
 This way you can replace the files I have built [into the image](./src/nginx_conf.d) with your own.
 However, if you do that please take a moment to understand what they do, and what you need to include in order for certbot to continue working.

 ```Dockerfile
 FROM jonasal/nginx-certbot:latest